willstepp/writings/hunger/hunger.md

 Hello, Leoti, Mika said.
 We returned today, from the valley.

-Yes, my eyes and ears still work, she answered.
+This I know.

 Then she walked away as if she were uninterested in speaking to him.
 But was that a smile on the corner of her mouth?
 In the dark it was hard to tell.
 Mika followed her.

 Leoti walked along the circumference of the ceremonial grounds.
 She walked slow and Mika kept behind.
 At some point she heard him and turned around.

-Are you tracking me?
+Are you stalking me, hunter?

 Mika turned red.
 Then he walked up and stood by her side.
 Leoti did not refuse his boldness.
 They walked together around the empty grounds.
 They said nothing to one another.
 There were only the sounds of the celebration on the other side and the light of the large bonfire that reached them by way of a dim glow.